What is hyper local content marketing? A guide for multi-location retailers

 Working with chains of retailers, car-dealers, fitness chains, restaurants, and even political parties, we have witnessed how local staff – if empowered by central marketing – is capable of achieving performance in organic engagement and reach that absolutely obliterates what is conjured up by marketing or agencies alone.

-Results are showing an average increase in reach of 25X on video and 6,9X on average on images.
+Post Office Social client data shows an average increase in reach of 25x on video and 6.9x on images.

 These results are remarkable – and they are even measured on organic content.
 The best results are seen when local staff builds upon pro quality content made from HQ, giving it their touch of authenticity.